A Journey to Finding One’s Self Series: The Benefits of Decluttering Your Mind

 Declutter Your Purpose

-Our minds can only think in one place at a time, so if we have clutter, something else is being thought about instead of what we should be thinking about.
+Our minds can only think and focus on one thing.
+So, if we have clutter, something else is being thought about instead of what we should think about.

 Clutter creates a lack of space where one could find their passion or purpose if they could remove all of the junk from their lives and mindsets (which would mean eliminating all distractions from social media).